alcho01/Cart253/Projects/Project2/prototype/testcode/README.md

 The other element I wanted to test, was the actual interactivity of the object when the mouse is clicked.
 For this example, when the lamp is clicked an overlay will display a lighter shade.
-(NEEDS TO BE GREYED OUT TO DISPLAY LIGHT) When it is clicked again it will switch to a darker shade For the prototype I didn't create classes(Exception raindrop), or really tidy up the code.
+(NEEDS TO BE GREYED OUT TO DISPLAY LIGHT) When it is clicked again it will switch to a darker shade For the prototype I didn't create classes(Exception raindrop), or completely tidy up the code.
 I will do both of these things in the final assignment.

 Other small things,
 - Included raindrops.
 I wanted to see how it would look like.